-The following discussion analyzes the financial condition and results of operations of New Academy Holding Company, LLC and its subsidiaries and should be read in conjunction with our consolidated financial statements and related notes included elsewhere in this prospectus.
-The historical consolidated financial data of Academy Sports and Outdoors, Inc. is not discussed below, as Academy Sports and Outdoors, Inc. is a newly incorporated entity, has had no business transactions or activities to date other than in connection with its formation and this offering and had no assets or liabilities during the periods presented in this section.
-Prior to the consummation of this offering, New Academy Holding Company, LLC, the current holding company for the business described in this prospectus, will be contributed to Academy Sports and Outdoors, Inc., by its unitholders and become a wholly owned subsidiary of Academy Sports and Outdoors, Inc. and Academy Sports and Outdoors, Inc., will be the holding company of the business described in this prospectus.
+The following discussion analyzes our financial condition and results of operations and should be read in conjunction with our consolidated financial statements and related notes included elsewhere in this prospectus.
 This discussion contains forward-looking statements that involve risks and uncertainties.
 See "Forward-Looking Statements."
 When reviewing the discussion below, you should keep in mind the substantial risks and uncertainties that characterize our business.
 Known material factors that could affect our financial performance and actual results, and could cause actual results to differ materially from those expressed or implied in any forward-looking statements included in this discussion or otherwise made by our management, are described in "Risk Factors."
 Factors that could cause or contribute to such difference are not limited to those identified in "Risk Factors."
-All statements in this discussion and analysis concerning our current and planned operations are modified by reference to our discussion of recent developments related to the COVID-19 pandemic, and our ability to carry out our current and planned operations are dependent on further developments associated with
+All statements in this discussion and analysis concerning our current and planned operations are modified by reference to our discussion of recent developments related to the COVID-19 pandemic, and our ability to carry out our current and planned operations are dependent on further developments associated with the COVID-19 pandemic.

 Our fiscal year represents the 52- or 53- week period ending on the Saturday closest to January 31.
-All references in this discussion and analysis to "2019", "2018" and "2017" or like terms relate to our fiscal years as follows:
+All references in this discussion and analysis to "2019," "2018" and "2017" or like terms relate to our fiscal years as follows:

+Fiscal

-Fiscal Year Ended Weeks
+Year Ended Weeks

 2019 February 1, 2020 52

 2018 February 2, 2019 52

 2017 February 3, 2018 53

-Any reference in this discussion and analysis to the "first half 2020" or similar reference refers to the twenty-six week period ended August 1, 2020, any reference to "first half 2019" or similar reference refers to the twenty-six week period ended August 3, 2019, and any reference to "first quarter 2020" or similar reference refers to the thirteen week period ended May 2, 2020, and any reference to "first quarter 2019" or similar reference refers to the thirteen week period ended May 2, 2020, and any reference to "first quarter 2019" or similar reference refers to the thirteen week period ended May 4, 2019.
+Any reference to the "current quarter," "2020 third quarter" or similar reference refers to the thirteen week period ended October 31, 2020, and any reference to the "prior year quarter," "2019 third quarter" or similar reference refers to the thirteen week period ended November 2, 2019.
+Any reference in to "current year-to-date," "year-to-date 2020" or similar reference represents the thirty-nine week period ended October 31, 2020, and any reference to "prior year-to-date," "year-to-date 2019" or similar reference represents the thirty-nine week period ended November 2, 2019.